Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Design of

 For rural-focused wireless and application R\&I, \araran\ and \arahaul, together with the \ara\ platforms for compute, weather and RF sensing, as well as power metering and control, support \emph{whole-stack programmability and measurability}.
 As shown in Figure~\ref{fig:system-architecture}, open-access compute resources are embedded end-to-end across UE stations, BS sites, and lab core.
 Together with open-source software systems such as the Ubuntu Linux operating system and softwarized telecom and application platforms (e.g., Open5GS, DPDK, QUICHE, and GStreamer), these compute resources enable programmability and measurability at the \emph{network, transport, and application layers} to support experiments at these layers across all \ara\ wireless and compute platforms.
-For programmability and measurability at the \emph{link and physical layers}, the USRP SDRs N320 and B210, together with open-source 5G software platforms such as OpenAirInterface, srsRAN, and O-RAN Software Community systems, enable full programmability at the \araran\ BS Sites and UE stations.
-Through effective \emph{software wrappers} (as we will elaborate in Section~\ref{subsec:COTS-programmability}), \ara\ also provides rich APIs for configuring and measuring the link and physical layers of its COTS wireless access and x-haul platforms, including the first-of-its-kind open API for the TVWS massive MIMO platform \aratvws. \ara\ also uses similar software wrapper approaches to enable the configuration of and measurement with weather and RF sensors as well as smart PDUs. \ifthenelse{\boolean{12pager}} {Therefore, } { Table~\ref{tab:ara-programmability-measurability} summarizes representative link and physical layer behavior that can be programmed for \araran\ and \arahaul, as well as the link and physical layer metrics that can be measured; the table also summarizes the programmability and measurability of the weather and RF sensors as well as PDUs.
-We see that } \ara\ enables comprehensive measurement of wireless channel and link behavior (e.g., channel path loss, massive MIMO channel state matrix, and link bit error rate), weather condition (e.g., rain rate and raindrop size), and equipment power consumption, and it enables configuration of important link and physical layer behavior of wireless platforms (e.g., massive MIMO user grouping and beamforming, operating frequency, transmission power, as well as modulation and coding schemes).
+For programmability and measurability at the \emph{link and physical layers}, the USRP SDRs N320 and B210, together with open-source 5G software platforms such as OpenAirInterface~(OAI)~\cite{oai5g:online}, srsRAN~\cite{srsRAN:online}, and O-RAN Software Community systems, enable full programmability at the \araran\ BS sites and UE stations.
+Through effective \emph{software wrappers} (as we will elaborate in Section~\ref{subsec:COTS-programmability}), \ara\ also provides rich APIs for configuring and measuring the link and physical layers of its COTS wireless access and x-haul platforms, including the first-of-its-kind open API for the TVWS massive MIMO platform \aratvws. \ara\ also uses similar software wrapper approaches to enable the configuration and measurement with weather and RF sensors, as well as smart PDUs.
+Therefore, \ara\ enables comprehensive measurement of wireless channel and link behavior (e.g., channel path loss, massive MIMO channel state matrix, and link bit error rate), weather condition (e.g., rain rate and raindrop size), and equipment power consumption, and it enables configuration of important link and physical layer behavior of wireless platforms (e.g., massive MIMO user grouping and beamforming, operating frequency, transmission power, as well as modulation and coding schemes).